Generative biometric environment

 01

-Participants wear non-invasive biometric sensors collecting subtle physiological signals — heart rate variability, respiration, neural activity.
+Participants wear non-invasive biometric sensors collecting subtle physiological signals — heart rate and its variability, respiration, electrodermal activity, and neural oscillations.

 These signals are held collectively, not interpreted individually.